 PLAGIARISM POLICY

-The Journal of Islamic Law (JIL) maintains a zero-tolerance policy towards plagiarism.
+The Journal of Islamic Law maintains a zero-tolerance policy towards plagiarism.
 When plagiarism is identified in any article submitted for publication in this journal, the following specific actions (penalties) will be taken.

 Plagiarism is defined as the "use or close imitation of the language and thoughts of another author and the representation of them as one's original work."
 It is required that articles be original, unpublished, and unmodified.
 Any material from another source taken verbatim must be identified as distinct from the present original text by (1) indentation, (2) use of quotation marks, and (3) citation of the source.
 Any text of an amount exceeding fair use standards or any graphic material reproduced from another source requires permission from the copyright holder and, if feasible, the original author(s).
 Additionally, the source must be identified, such as previous publications.